nonoesp/web-101/README.md

 # React 101

-An introductory tutorial to React (and webpack, TypeScript, and Electron).
+Introduction to React (and webpack and TypeScript and Electron and maybe more).

 ## Requirements